gridstack/gridstack.js/README.md

 3. `oneColumnMode` would trigger when `window.width` < 768px by default.
 We now check for grid width instead (more correct and supports nesting).
 You might need to adjust grid `minWidth` or `disableOneColumnMode`.

+**Note:** 2.x no longer support legacy IE11 and older due to using more compact ES6 output and typecsript native code.
+You will need to stay at 1.x

 Changes
 =====